-Useful descriptors on the basis of moments should respect some invariances.
+Useful descriptors on the basis of moments should have invariance properties.
 In general invariants are characteristics that do not change under certain transforms.
 Depending on the specific application, interesting transforms can be changes in position, size, orientation, convolution, affine transforms, blur, perspective, contrast, or color.